xephonhq/tsdb-proxy-java/doc/spec-draft/query_language.md

 NOTE: it is ported from the [Golang version](https://github.com/xephonhq/tsdb-ql/blob/master/doc/spec-draft/query_language.md)

+## Change log

+From newest to oldest

-The new idea is to combine R and SQL, because R can be used to generate time series data and draw graph
+- The new idea is to combine R and SQL, because R can be used to generate time series data and draw graph

 ## Ref